 Hypnotherapy is a technique that allows us to connect within and align ourselves to the more wholesome and holistic part of our ourselves.
 There are various tools used under hypnosis.
 Here's a look at some of them:

-Healing these parts of you would involve nurturing those parts of your personality as a mature adult (with the help of the hypnotherapist) and making yourself whole and complete.
+Working with these parts of you would involve nurturing those parts of your personality, sometimes Re-Parenting your own Inner Child (with the help of the hypnotherapist) and allowing a movement to happen within.

 Past Life Regression Therapy: Unresolved issues of the Past Life/Lives might continue to affect us even in the current incarnation.
 Some of these issues include:

 • Trauma from past lives (that affects our behaviour unconsciously)